 separation from his/her current place of employment.

-may enjoy such membership for a maximum of two continuous years from the date of separation from the Organizational Member;
+A Transitional Member may enjoy such membership for a maximum of two continuous years from the date of separation from their employer.

-may continue to serve as a DFW RIMS Organization member or RIMS officer or committee member until the expiration of his/her existing term, but may not seek reelection to that office, or election to any other office, and may not be re-appointed to a committee, upon the expiration of such existing term;
+A Transitional Member may continue to serve as a DFW RIMS Director,Officer or committee member until the expiration of his/her existing term, but may not seek reelection to that office or election to any other office, and may not be re-appointed to a committee upon the expiration of such existing term.

-The DFW RIMS Organization may grant a DFW RIMS Organization Transitional Membership, as it deems appropriate, pursuant to the above criteria; and waive the fee for the DFW RIMS Organization dues.
+DFW RIMS may grant a DFW RIMS Transitional Membership as it deems appropriate, pursuant to the above criteria, and may also waive any membership dues.

-Class II - Retired Member (Non-Voting Member)
+Class II – Retired Member (Non-Voting Member)

-A Retired Member Membership may be extended to an individual who was previously a Class I Professional Member or Associate Member of RIMS prior to full retirement.
-The DFW RIMS Organization shall grant a membership and waive any dues required from the DFW RIMS Organization.
-This does not grant the member any rights within the National RIMS Organization.
-This does not grant voting rights within the DFW RIMS Organization
+A Retired Member Membership may be extended to an individual who was previously a Class I Professional Member or Partner Member of RIMS prior to full retirement.
+DFW RIMS shall grant a membership and waive any membership dues, however this type of membership does not include voting right within DFW RIMS..
+Furthermore, this does not grant the Retired Member any benefits within the Global RIMS Organization.

 Section 2.
 Termination of Membership.

 Resignation.
-Any membership may be resigned by filing a written resignation with RIMS and the DFW RIMS Organization.
+Any member may resign by filing a written resignation with RIMS and/or DFW RIMS, as appropriate.
 Such resignation shall not discharge any obligations to pay dues, assessments, or other charges accrued and unpaid.
 No refund shall be made on any unexpired portion of dues.

 Suspension or Expulsion.
-Any Class I, member who fails to pay dues when payable or within ninety (90) days thereof, or, who becomes ineligible for membership, may be forthwith suspended by RIMS Director of Membership & DFW RIMS Organization Services, or other equivalent staff position.
-Reinstatement without reelection shall occur within two months of such suspension, if the condition, which caused the suspension, is remedied.
-Notice of any action taken hereunder shall be given to the President of the DFW RIMS Organization.
+Any Class I member who fails to pay dues when payable or within ninety (90) days thereof, or, who becomes ineligible for membership, may be suspended by the Global RIMS Director of Membership (or other equivalent staff position) or by DFW RIMS, as appropriate.
+Reinstatement without reelection shall occur within two months of such suspension, provided that thecondition which caused the suspension is remedied.
+Notice of any action taken hereunder shall be given to the President of DFW RIMS.

 Termination.
-Any membership may be terminated by action of the RIMS Board of Directors, if after forty-five (45) days written notice to the Member or individual, and the DFW RIMS Organization, and hearing before RIMS Board of Directors, if requested by the Member or individual, RIMS Board of Directors by a two-thirds (2/3) vote finds the Member or individual guilty of unethical conduct or conduct prejudicial to the best interests of RIMS.
+Any membership may be terminated by action of the Global RIMS Board of Directors as provided in the bylaws of Global RIMS.
+Any Class I or II DFW RIMS Membership may be terminated by action of the DFW RIMS Board of Directors by: (1) providing at least forty-five (45) days written notice to the DFW RIMS Member, and (2) the DFW RIMS Board of Directors by a two-thirds (2/3) vote finds the Member guilty of unethical conduct or conduct prejudicial to the best interests of DFW RIMS.

 Section 3.
 Meetings of Membership.

 Special Meetings.
-Special Meetings of the DFW RIMS Organization may be called by the President of the DFW RIMS Organization, and shall be called upon the request of a majority of the DFW RIMS Organization Board of Directors, or, upon a written application of 10 percent, or, not less than 20 primary Professional Members, whichever is greater.
-Requests or applications for special meetings shall be sent to the DFW RIMS Organization President.
-Notice of such meetings, stating the business to be transacted, shall be sent to all DFW RIMS Organization members at least thirty (30) days in advance.
-Business not on the agenda shall not be considered except by unanimous consent of the DFW RIMS Class I Organization members present.
+Special Meetings of DFW RIMS may be called by the President of DFW RIMS, and shall be called upon the request of a majority of the DFW RIMS Board of Directors, or, upon a written application of 10 percent, or, not less than 20 primary Professional Members, whichever is greater.
+Requests or applications for special meetings shall be sent to the DFW RIMS President.
+Notice of such meetings, stating the business to be transacted, shall be sent to all DFW RIMS members at least thirty (30) days in advance.
+Business not on the agenda shall not be considered except by unanimous consent of the DFW RIMS Class I members present.

 Regular Meetings.
-Regular Meetings of the DFW RIMS Organization shall be held at such time and place as may from time to time be approved by the DFW RIMS Organization Board of Directors.
-The DFW RIMS Organization shall meet at least four (4) times per year.
+Regular Meetings of DFW RIMS shall be held at such time and place as may from time to time be approved by the DFW RIMS Board of Directors.
+DFW RIMS shall meet at least four (4) times per year.